Use Self-Managed Encryption Keys in Confluent Cloud on Google Cloud

 Required RBAC role: OrganizationAdmin or EnvironmentAdmin.

-• Create a Dedicated Kafka cluster on Google Cloud using the “Self-managed” encryption mode.
-After provisioning your Dedicated cluster, you cannot switch modes between Automatic (default) and Self-managed.
+• Create a Dedicated or Enterprise Kafka cluster on Google Cloud using the “Self-managed” encryption mode.
+After provisioning your Dedicated or Enterprise cluster, you cannot switch modes between Automatic (default) and Self-managed.

 • Review the general requirements that apply across all cloud service providers.

-• Automatic key rotation is available using the Google Cloud KMS console.
-Manual key rotation is not supported.
+• Automatic key rotation is available using the Google Cloud KMS console, but manual key rotation is not supported.

 • Customer-managed encryption keys (CMEKs) are supported.